momoring21/Frontend-practice/README.md

 # Front end practice
-Created some websites to practice front end
+Developed some websites to practice front end